Blizarre/marache.net/content/post/2025-03-great-migration.md

 Given the recent events, I have been slowly migrating my internet presence to the EU and off the Big US Tech companies.
 It has not been very hard, but it is a slow process given all the tools that have been experimenting with over the years.

-I am not trying to go all the way, but at least I will try to use the

 So far:
 - email: [`Fastmail`](https://www.fastmail.com/): I have been using them for years, without knowing that they had a strong EU presence.
 One less thing to worry about.
 - Travel blog: from wordpress/blogger to [`Fastmail`](https://www.fastmail.com/): Fastmail offer a small online drive that can be